mattdillham/Final-Project/README.md

 # Wednesday October 28th

 Sebastian and Dillon met from 6-6:30pm.
-The group was all present for class at 7pm
+The group was all present for class at 7pm.
+We all worked with Luke until 9:15pm.
+We worked on cleaning data to enable machine learning process to take place.
+Greg was experiencing issues with internet connection.
+Slack messages were went throughout the day